 Violation of Probation

-The goal of probation is to rehabilitate a person who has been convicted of a crime.
+The goal of probation is to rehabilitate and punish a person who has been convicted of a crime.
 Ideally, probation should help that person become a productive member of society while lessening the probability that he or she will commit another offense.

 - Living in a specified location